leofds/iot-ladder-editor/docs/Mosquitto_Setup_and_Configuration.md

-# Using Mosquitto MQTT Broker
+# Mosquitto Setup and Configuration

-Mosquitto is an open source message broker that implements the MQTT protocol.
+Mosquitto is an open source message broker that implements the MQTT protocol.<br>
 [https://mosquitto.org/](https://mosquitto.org/)

 ## 1. Installing Mosquitto on Ubuntu 24 Server